PickawayDemocrats/pickawaydemocrats.github.io/scholarship.md

 materials.
 If used in such a manner, credit and acknowledgement will be given to the author/creator.

-The Pickaway County Democratic Party would like to thank our generous scholarship donors.
-Their endowments have funded the 2025 Engage for the Future scholarship fund in honor of the late Karen Bensonhaver.
-Karen dedicated her life to helping students, and we can think of no better way to honor her memory.

 <figure class="image is-3by1">
 	<img src="/img/engagefooter.png">
 </figure>